chadbrower0/minimal_docker_flask_mysql/README.md

   Suppose you want to create a simple, web application, using python and a local database.
   You could set up your own web server on a dedicated Linux machine, but the system administration can be a burden.
   You could use a virtual machine to reduce some of that burden and cost, but installing and configuring services is still quite a bit of work.
-  Instead, using a docker virtual file system can setup the services for you, and is very resource-efficient.
+  Instead, a docker virtual file system can setup the services for you, and it is very resource-efficient.
-  Now you go look for how to use docker, and how to initially configure flask and MySQL.
-Here it is.
+  Here is an example of how to configure and run docker, flask, and MySQL.

 ## Explanation of directories and files